prasannavl/LiquidState/README.md

 **Release notes:**

+######v.2.1.6-beta
+- Remove dispatcher on AsyncStateMachine.
+Dispatching and synchronization be easily handled within the delegates itself, and not by the machine.

 ######v.2.1.5-beta
 - Fix: Async state machine queues attempts to execute concurrently (throwing an exception preventing it) when it enters a queue, and not awaited